 The Focus on Brain competition is currently closed.

-The announcement of the awarded research projects under the 2015 Focus on Brain competition will be made in July, 2016.
+The announcement of the awarded research projects under the 2016 Focus on Brain competition was done in January, 2017.

 Please see the Frequently asked Questions (FAQ) here.

 Scope of Program